I grab screenshots pretty often. Although, macOS’s native screenshot tool is decent for most cases, it’s still a very basic one.

 A little backstory

-CleanShot X is new.
-It’s the successor to the hugely popular CleanShot app.
+CleanShot X is the successor to the hugely popular CleanShot app.

-One of the main motivations behind getting a copy of the CleanShot app about a year back was to quickly record a part of my screen and turn it into a GIF.
+One of the main motivations behind getting a copy of the CleanShot app around four years ago was to quickly record a part of my screen and turn it into a GIF.

 I remember the native screenshot utility on macOS was already decent enough to grab screenshots and videos.
 Still, for cases like the one above, it needed some extra work.